 A topographical field survey of the anticipated BMP area was prepared by Sustainable Land Surveys, LLC of Washington, DC.
-A copy of this survey is included as Appendix - A. Topography of the project area is fairly flat (2% - 5% slopes), with a 16% sloping bank from the project area down to Chesapeake St. SW.
+Topography of the project area is fairly flat (2% - 5% slopes), with a 16% sloping bank from the project area down to Chesapeake St. SW.

 3.2 Site Utilities